 11. Create buyer’s guides

 In the past year, the average ecommerce conversion rate ranged from 1.62% to 2.38%.
-Fortunately, you can increase your conversion rates by including buyer’s guides in your content marketing campaigns.
+Fortunately, you can increase your conversion rates by using buyer’s guides as part of your ecommerce content marketing strategies.

 A great buyer’s guide tackles almost everything your potential customer thinks about.
 It should contain: